-Whether you are planning to vacation in or move to a French country, or you would like to communicate better with French-speaking friends and family members, it is essential that you learn some basic questions.
+Whether you are planning to vacation in or move to a French country, or you would like to communicate better with French-speaking friends and family members, it is essential that you learn some basic french question words.
 French is a beautiful language of romance.
 While there is a learning curve, it will not take long before you take command of the language.

 French is the official language in 29 countries.
 Roughly 12 percent of the European Union’s population speak this language as its native tongue.
 On the American continent in Canada, most of the population speaks both English and French.
 In fact, when visiting Canada, store products list information in English on one side of the packaging and in French on the other side.